aabyaneh/ase_artifact/README.md

 # Abstract Symbolic Execution (ASE) Engine

+This is the artifact for the paper *ASE: A Value Set Decision Procedure for Symbolic Execution* by Alireza S. Abyaneh and Christoph M. Kirsch published at ASE 2021.

 ASE is a symbolic execution engine which works on a subset of RISC-V (compiled from [C*](https://github.com/cksystemsteaching/selfie) programming language).
 The engine uses a decision procedure which is based on *strided value interval* abstraction domain and *bit-vectors*.

 Here is a program written in C*: